alexanderqqq-other/SimpleStorage/README.md

 Retrieve a list of keys that start with the specified prefix.
 Optionally, limit the number of results returned.
 **Parameters**:

-- prefix: UTF-8 string, maximum length 65535 bytes.
+- prefix: UTF-8 string, maximum length 1024 bytes.
 - max_results: maximum number of results to return (default is 1000).

 **Return**:

 - `std::vector<std::string>`: a vector of keys that match the prefix.
+-
+### forEachKeyWithPrefix

+Iterate over all keys that match a prefix without accumulating them in memory.
+The provided callback is invoked for each key.
+**Parameters**:

+- prefix: UTF-8 string, maximum length 1024 bytes.
+- callback: function called with each matching key.
+Return `false` to stop iteration early.

 ### remove